pahihu/cforthu/README.md

 =======

 This is c-forth written by Allan Pratt containing modifications by John P. Nelson, Ken Brown and Marc de Groot.

-At least it seems to work on macOS.
+Changes:

+   * works on macOS, Linux, Windows
+   * supported cell sizes: 16/32/64bit

 Limitations:

-   * word addressed virtual machine
+   * cell addressed FORTH virtual machine
    * does not support DOVOC
    * does not support DODOES